Jamey Johnson: Living for a Song and new label (2012–present)

 In addition to producing other acts and writing new material, Johnson released his fourth studio album titled Living for a Song: A Tribute to Hank Cochran on October 6, 2012.
 The album is a tribute to songwriter Hank Cochran.
 The album garnered Johnson a nomination at the 55th Grammy Awards for Best Country album.
 The album paired him with acts such as Ray Price, Willie Nelson, Alison Krauss, Emmylou Harris, Elvis Costello, George Strait, Vince Gill, and Merle Haggard.
 Longtime collaborator and producer Buddy Cannon oversaw the project.
 The album was released on vinyl September 25, 2012, and other formats on October 16, 2012.

 Following a dispute with his label, Johnson founded his own label, Big Gassed Records.
 His first release on the label was a Christmas-themed EP, The Christmas Song, including several covers and one new original song, which was released in November 2014.
 It was announced that more new music would follow in 2015.
 In January 2015, Johnson released a new song, "Alabama Pines" as a free download.
 This was followed by the release of another single, "You Can", in February.

 In a 2017 interview, Johnson stated that he had been having more difficulty with songwriting after an incident about seven years prior when he received a concussion due to slipping on ice and hitting his head.
 In 2019, Johnson played alongside Don Was, Warren Haynes, Lukas Nelson, and Cyril Neville on The Last Waltz Tour, a live celebration of The Band's 1976 farewell show at the Winterland Ballroom, also known as The Last Waltz.

 On March 19, 2022, Bill Anderson invited him to become a member of the Grand Ole Opry, which he accepted; Johnson had performed regularly on the show for the previous seventeen years.
 He was inducted on May 14, 2022.

+On December 15, 2023, Johnson gave the commencement speech to the 2023 Fall graduating class of Jacksonville State University and received an honorary doctorate from the school.
+Alabama Governor Kay Ivey proclaimed December 15 Jamey Johnson Day.